nmfs-ost/AA-SI_GCPSetup/README.md

 This setup assumes:

 1. You maintain a NOAA Gmail account.
 2. You are authorized to deploy GCP Workstations hosted by NMFS - Office of Science and Technology.
+If you do not have this set up navigate to : [https://github.com/enterprises/noaa-nmfs](https://github.com/enterprises/noaa-nmfs)

 ---